Aasyss/MovesInternationalAppointmentManagementSystem/README.md

 (venv)$ pip install -r requirements.txt
 ```
 Note the `(venv)` in front of the prompt.
 This indicates that this terminal
-session operates in a virtual environment set up by `virtualenv2`.
+session operates in a virtual environment set up by `virtualenv` using python.

 Once `pip` has finished downloading the dependencies:
 Copy your .env file from the which containd following keys: